-"If you wait until after the deal is closed to think about your post-business-sale life, you may miss out on some important opportunities," stresses Tracey Gillespie, Senior Wealth Planning Strategist, Business Advisory Services, Wells Fargo Private Bank.
+"If you wait until after the deal is closed to think about your post-business-sale life, you may miss out on some important opportunities," stresses Tracey Gillespie, Senior Business Planning Strategist, Regional Wealth Planning, Wells Fargo Private Bank.

 To make sure you're well prepared for this life change, Gillespie encourages business owners to spend time several years before a sale takes place thinking carefully about what she calls the three Ls: lifestyle, leisure, and legacy.

 "Ask yourself: 'How much will it cost to live the way I wish after I leave my business?'" suggests Gillespie.
 Perhaps your business funded your country club membership and paid for travel to conferences and meetings that you combined with leisure travel.
 Post-sale, you may need to cash flow those expenses yourself.

 Many business owners end up spending more money after the sale than before — in travel, leisure activities, philanthropic ventures, and more.
 Your spouse/partner may have spending priorities you need to keep in mind, too, notes Gillespie.
 It's important to discuss these issues well before you leave the work world.

 "Once you get a handle on your projected expenses, you can decide whether the [proceeds from the sale] of your business are sufficient to actually meet your personal needs," stresses Gillespie.
 First, determine the range of value for your business.
 After all, you may choose to transition your company to insiders, including management or family, which may net a lower price than an external sale.
 A business transition advisor can help you with the valuation and your wealth advisor or financial planner can calculate your personal spending needs.